abundanceli/STDP-inspired-clinical-events-modeling-/README.md

 A forward transition means: event A occurred before event B within a prespecified temporal window

+## Condition-to-condition and condition-to-laboratory transition pairs

+This workflow evaluates two main types of temporally ordered transition pairs.

+Condition-to-condition transitions capture longitudinal clinical-state trajectories.
+These features ask whether one condition/Phecode-derived clinical state was documented before another condition state within a prespecified lag/tau window.
+Because diagnosis-code trajectories may evolve over days to weeks, condition-to-condition transitions were evaluated with broader temporal windows.

+Condition-to-laboratory transitions capture cross-modal physiologic patterns.
+These features ask whether a condition/Phecode-derived clinical state was followed by an abnormal laboratory state or laboratory axis within a prespecified lag/tau window.
+Because laboratory testing often occurs during the same or near-adjacent clinical workup episode, condition-to-laboratory transitions were evaluated primarily with shorter temporal windows.

+In the combined model, both transition families are used together.
+Conceptually, the patient timeline is represented as an ordered sequence of condition and laboratory events.
+The model then constructs decayed transition scores for selected event pairs, allowing it to capture both longitudinal diagnosis trajectories and short-range condition-to-physiology relationships.

+For example:

+condition A → condition B
+condition B → abnormal laboratory axis C

+may represent a clinical trajectory followed by a physiologic abnormality.
+These features preserve directionality and timing, but they should be interpreted as temporally ordered associations rather than causal pathways.

+Lag and tau were treated as empirical hyperparameters.
+The lag parameter defines the maximum allowable time gap between two events, while tau controls how quickly more distant event pairs are down-weighted.
+Because different event families may operate on different clinical time scales, condition-to-condition and condition-to-laboratory transitions were tuned separately before being evaluated in combined models.

 ## Limitations

 This repository is intended for methodological development and retrospective validation, not for direct clinical deployment.
 Several limitations should be considered when interpreting the notebooks and model outputs.